Violet Beatrice Gean Stricklin

 It's my mama's birthday.

-Uneducated, but wise.
+She was uneducated, but wise.

-Beautiful, work-roughened hands never still.
+Beautiful, work-roughened hands that were never still.

 Her life was taking care of her family, and that she did well, even when the road was hard.